jhbrito/SatFire/readme.md

 ## 1. Please verify you have the follow libraries installed on you machine, if not please install it as follows:

-***NOTE: If the follows commands give you error of connection, you must connect to a VPN to execute them.***
+***NOTE1: If the follows commands give you error of connection, you must connect to a VPN to execute them.***

+***NOTE2: All code presented on this repository was built under Python 3.7.4 version on Windows Platform in Visual Studio Code.***

 Commands: